How to schedule an audit

 Audit Schedule

-Number of days the Action officer has to complete the audit.
+• Action days: The number of days the Action officer has to complete the audit.

 In the Recurrence and End sections, you'll set the recurrence pattern.

-• Click OK to set the schedule.
+Click OK to save the schedule.

 Go to top